mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

 The `tender` block is populated normally, with information about the framework tender.
-For frameworks, `tender/value` shoudl represent the total estimated upper value of the framework.
+For frameworks, `tender/value` should represent the total estimated upper value of the framework.
 Glasgow City is the procuring entity so they are referenced in `procuringEntity`.

 > **Tender Block**
 > The tender release has a populated `tender` block with the following information